 5. Knossos, Crete

-Knossos was later inhabited by the Mycenaeans and the Romans too and became the setting for several mythical stories, including those of Ikaros and the Minotaur.
+Knossos was later inhabited by the Mycenaeans and the Romans and became the setting for several mythical stories, including those of Icarus and the Minotaur.

 6. Akrotiri, Santorini

-Akrotiri is a volcanically-preserved ancient site in Santorini that experts believe may have been inhabited as early as 4,500 BC, during the Neolithic period.
-Starting life as a small fishing village, over the Bronze Age of the next millennium, Akrotiri grew into a much larger settlement, covering up to 20 hectares.
+Akrotiri is a volcanically-preserved ancient site in Santorini that experts believe may have been inhabited as early as 4500 BC, during the Neolithic period.
+Starting life as a small fishing village, over the Bronze Age of the next millennium, Akrotiri grew into a much larger settlement that covered up to 20 hectares.

 However, due to increasingly frequent earthquakes, Akrotiri was abandoned around the 17th century BC, before a volcanic eruption buried it in ash.
-Luckily, the eruption meant that many of Akrotiri’s artworks and frescoes were preserved and are still maintained today after an excavation project in 1967.
+The eruption meant that many of Akrotiri’s artworks and frescoes were preserved and were discovered during an excavation project in 1967.

 Protected by a bioclimatic roof, visitors can wander comfortably around the site away from the heat.
 As well as fine artwork, Akrotiri’s buildings have been very well preserved, and many still stand multi-stories high.
 For this reason, Akrotiri has earnt the title of ‘Minoan Pompeii’.